hotwaxlab/ocellight-perception-bustier/firmware/README.md

 1. The minimum round-trip flight time that can be measured must be somewhat greater than the duration of the sensing pulse (200&thinsp;&micro;sec. = eight cycles of a 40&thinsp;kHz signal).
 This corresponds to a proximity of roughly 4&thinsp;cm under standard conditions.

-Due to these and other environmental and timing uncertainties, the empirically observed measurement granularity (&plusmn;4 cm) is somewhat larger than the value computed for an ideal physical system (&plusmn;3 mm).
+Due to these and other environmental and timing uncertainties, the empirically observed measurement granularity (&plusmn;4&thinsp;cm) is somewhat larger than the value computed for an ideal physical system (&plusmn;3&thinsp;mm).
-However, **Ocellight** favors responsiveness over precision in any case, since for its purposes, a "felt" warning is not only as good as, but in many ways more apropos than, a perfect measurement.
+However, **Ocellight** favors responsiveness over precision in any case, since for its purposes, a “felt” warning is not only as good as, but in many ways more apropos than, a perfect measurement.

 ---